dip-proto/fastly.js/fastly-vcl/05-caching-strategies.md

 }
 ```

+### A Note on Grace

+You may encounter `beresp.grace` in older Fastly VCL.
+It is deprecated and does not mean what it means in modern open-source Varnish: on Fastly, setting `beresp.grace` is equivalent to setting `beresp.stale_if_error`.
+It only permits serving stale content when the origin is failing, not background revalidation.
+Use `beresp.stale_while_revalidate` and `beresp.stale_if_error` instead.

 ## Cache Keys

 The cache key determines how objects are stored and retrieved from the cache.
 By default, Fastly uses the URL and host as the cache key, but you can customize this in `vcl_hash`: